Heroku Postgres Metrics Logs

 PgBouncer Metrics

-These metrics are included for any Heroku Postgres server that has a PgBouncer pooler attachment.
+We include these metrics for any Heroku Postgres server that has a PgBouncer pooler attachment.
 These metrics are a subset of the metrics viewable by running the SHOW POOLS;

 command when connected to PgBouncer’s special internal database: